 These close working relationships enhance the relevance of coursework by incorporating real-world examples of the various fish and wildlife conservation issues facing our planet today into courses.

 This wildlife and conservation biology degree is offered online in a flexible, self-paced study format optimal for working professionals.
 The discipline requires knowledge of biological, physical, chemical, and ecological processes; study design; and statistics.
 Courses are delivered online using Canvas, a convenient online learning management system, which also offers forums for collaboration with other students and faculty.

 Build your knowledge base and understanding of how to review scientific information; analyze, interpret, and explain data; develop and communicate strategies and plans; and make complex decisions to successfully manage fish and wildlife while considering budgets, stakeholders, and human values.
 Topics of study include:

 - Issues in wildlife-human conflicts

 - Fish and wildlife study design

 - Conservation decision-making

 - Natural resource policy

 Who will benefit from this program

-This online wildlife management degree is designed for natural sciences professionals who may be:
+This online wildlife biology degree is designed for professionals such as: